rucio/documentation/docs/installing_server.md

-In order to be able to use [OIDC](https://openid.net/connect/) JSON Web Tokens ([JWTs](https://en.wikipedia.org/wiki/JSON_Web_Token)) and related [OAuth2.0](https://oauth.net/2/) authentication and authorization with Rucio, one first needs to have an account with an Identity Provider (IdP) which will act as Rucio Admin account representing the Rucio Application.
+In order to be able to use [OIDC](https://openid.net/connect/) JSON Web Tokens ([JWTs](https://en.wikipedia.org/wiki/JSON_Web_Token)) and related [OAuth2.0](https://oauth.net/2/) authentication and authorization with Rucio, one first needs to have an account with an Identity Provider (IdP) which will act as Rucio admin account representing the Rucio Application.
 Currently, the only fully supported IdP is [INDIGO IAM](https://indigo-iam.github.io/v/current/).
-Once you have got your Rucio Admin IAM account (and its subject claim identifier), you will need to [register two IAM Rucio clients](https://indigo-iam.github.io/docs/v/current/user-guide/client-registration.html) linked to this account.
+Once you have got your Rucio Service IAM Account \[A\] (and its subject claim identifier), you will need to [register two IAM Rucio clients](https://indigo-iam.github.io/docs/v/current/user-guide/client-registration.html) linked to this account.
 Please save the relevant __client_id__,